azurecrystalz/azurecrystalz.github.io/source/_posts/a-curious-step-forward.md

 Got it.
 Let's get going...~
 {% endbubble %}

+[^1]: Referring to Kohaku's FS1 story which I've tled on my site here!
+[^2]: Referring to the conversation Kohaku and Nagisa had in one of the middle chapters of Antique Legend.

 <!-- Translation Notes -->
 <h4>Translation Notes</h4>

-(1): Referring to Kohaku's FS1 story which I've tled [here](https://azurecrystalz.github.io/2050/05/24/sakura-sakura/)!
-Nagisa gives Kohaku some amber.
+<sup>(1): Referring to Kohaku's FS1 story which I've tled [here](https://azurecrystalz.github.io/2050/05/24/sakura-sakura/)!
+Nagisa gives Kohaku some amber.</sup>

-(2): Referring to the conversation Kohaku and Nagisa had in one of the middle chapters of Antique Legend.
+<sup>(2): Referring to the conversation Kohaku and Nagisa had in one of the middle chapters of Antique Legend.</sup>

-(3): Meaning “I never [had schooling/went to school]”, but I didn't want to stray from the dialogue.

   <!--